Antique Chinese and Japanese Porcelain collector's help and info page

 Chinese export porcelain

 Objects produced included imposing garnitures of vases, dishes, tea wares, ewers and other useful wares, figure models, animals, and birds.
 Blanc-de-Chine porcelain and Yixing stoneware arrived in Europe, giving inspiration to many of the European potters.
 A wide variety of shapes were made, some of Chinese or Islamic origin, others copying faience or metalwork.
-All manner of figures in the Oriental style were popular, including Chinese gods and goddesses such as Guanyin - the goddess of mercy, and Budai - the god of contentment, figures with nodding heads, seated monks and laughing boys.
+All manner of figures in the Oriental style were popular, including Chinese gods and goddesses such as Guanyin - the Goddess of Mercy, and Budai - the god of contentment, figures with nodding heads, seated monks and laughing boys.
 Also popular but rare were European-inspired figures of Dutch men and women.
 From the mid-18th century, even copies of Meissen figures such as Tyrolean dancers were made for export to Europe.
 Birds and animals were popular throughout the 18th century, sometimes made as sauce tureens and covers or as life-sized goose tureens and covers.
 Cows, cranes, dogs, eagles, elephants, pheasants, monkeys, parrots, and puppies were all produced to meet the seemingly insatiable European demand for the oriental.

 From c.1720, the new Famille rose palette was adopted and quickly supplanted the earlier famille verte porcelains of the Kangxi period (1662-1722).

 The finer quality wares seems mostly to have been ordered by private traders among the ship's officials.
 The bulk export wares of the 18th century were typically tea wares and dinner services, often blue-and-white decorated with flowers, pine, prunus and bamboo or with pagoda landscapes.
 These were ordered year after year in a steady stream slowly changing by the developing taste of the market.
 By the late 18th century, imports of Chinese porcelain were in decline.
-The competition from new European factories using mass-production techniques finally made the hand painted products from China obsolete until it were re-discovered as "antiques" by the late 19th century.
+The competition from new European factories using mass-production techniques and printed decorations finally made the hand painted products from China obsolete until it were re-discovered as "antiques" by the late 19th century.

 It is finally not always easy to define whether certain pieces were made for domestic use or export since many pieces have found their way to many locales in the world in the 20th C they most likely were not originally intended for.